-I asked adoptees to remain anonymous about what they wish they could say to their adoptive parents:
+I asked adoptees to remain anonymous about what they wish they could say to their adoptive parents.
+Below are 15 comments that I pulled from the list that I believe adoptive parents should be aware of:

 1. Don’t shame or spank me for not telling the truth and being honest when you have continuously been lying to me about my adoption and information for decades.